jarromi/Arkanoid_v2.0/README.md

 run it in the same environments.
 E.g., if using CodeBlocks liking of winsock libraries might look slightly different.

-Apart form standard C++ libraries I have been working with quite a few other APIs, mostly for the purpose of simplifying graphics programming with OpenGL.
+Apart from standard C++ libraries I have been working with quite a few other APIs, mostly for the purpose of simplifying graphics programming with OpenGL.
 Therefore, in order to run the game one needs:
 1. GLFW3 - API for window, context creation in OpenGL: https://www.glfw.org/,